springload/javascript-goofs-and-gaffs/2017-may-11/README.md

 ## What's the point?

-There are two approaches to typing being used: runtime type-checking (in browser) and build-time type-checking (at build time, in your terminal).
+There are two approaches to typing being demonstrated here: runtime type-checking (in browser displayed in the console) and build-time type-checking (at build time displayed in your terminal).

 As applications get larger it becomes harder to invoke every possible state of an animation so runtime type-checking can't possibly invoke every possible state of your application.